VishalChoudharyGithub/Movie-Booking-App/README.md

 # Movie-Booking-App
-A Node backend for movie booking app/website with JWT authentication and authorization.
+A Node backend for movie rental app/website with JWT authentication and authorization.
 It uses MongoDB for data storage.

 This project is a node backend focuses on online movie booking.
 It have JWT authentication and authorization.